OSVAI/NORM/README.md

 | NOMR+CRD                  |      76.02      |  75.37   |  71.51   |   71.90   |   73.81   |   76.49    | 73.58

 Table 2:　Top-1 mean accuracy (%) comparison on CIFAR-100.
 The teacher and student have different type network architectures.
+The results of the current mainstream KD methods are obtained from the papers of CRD, SemCKD, ReviewKD, SimKD and DistPro.
+The plain FT and the default FT denote our student feature transform module without and with a linear residual connection, respectively.
+NORM+KD and NORM+CRD denote combining NORM with the vanilla logits based KD and the contrastive KD, respectively.

 | Teacher                      |    VGG13    |  ResNet50   | ResNet50 |  ResNet32x4  |  ResNet32x4 |  WRN-40-2  |
 ------------------------------|:-----------:|:-----------:|:--------:|:------------:|:------------:|:----------:|